ibm-js/delite-tutorial/beginner.md

 This is the most basic setup for a widget/custom component.
 You can view the sample generated HTML `./samples/TitleWidget.html` in a browser to see what's been created.

----

 ###A look at the widget lifecycle methods for our simple widget
-If we look at `"title-package/TitleWidget"` we can see two methods have been created for us, `render` and `refreshRendering`.
+If we look at our custom element module  ``./TitleWidget.js`` we can see two methods have been created for us, `render` and `refreshRendering`.
 `render` is the simplest of [lifecycle](https://github.com/ibm-js/delite/blob/master/docs/Widget.md#lifecycle) methods we need to create our widget.

 #### `render`
 We normally wouldn't create a `render` method because typically we'd be using templates to create the widget UI (which was shown earlier on) but because we aren't using a template we need to implement `render` ourselves.

-In our sample `render` method we're adding `<span>title</span>` and `<h1></h1>` elements to our widget as well as assigning a property to the widget named `_h1` i.e. via `this.appendChild(this._h = this.ownerDocument.createElement("h1"));` which we can use to update it programmatically or declaratively.
+In this `render` method we're adding `<span>title</span>` and `<h1></h1>` elements to our widget as well as assigning a property to the widget named `_h1` i.e. via `this.appendChild(this._h = this.ownerDocument.createElement("h1"));` which we can use to update it programmatically or set it declaratively.

-In comparison to the previous templated widget you see there's obviously a lot more work going on.
+In comparison to the previous templated widget you see it obviously requires much more work.

 #### `refreshRendering`
 `refreshRendering` is also a lifecycle method but implemented in `decor/Invalidating`, which `delite/Widget` inherits from.

 Its purpose is to observe changes to properties defined on the widget and update the UI.
-In your web browser developer tools, if you place a breakpoint in that method and then click the "click to change title" button, you'll see this method is called (because the button adds inline JavaScript to update the element's value property).
+In your web browser developer tools, if you place a breakpoint in that method and then click the "*click to change title*" button, you'll see this method is called (because the button adds inline JavaScript to update the element's value property i.e.
+`onclick="element.value='New Title'; event.target.disabled=true"`).

-If we wanted to see what the old value was (and also display it to the DOM) we can change this method from
+If we wanted to see what the old value was (and also display it to the DOM) we can change this method in `./TitleWidget.js` from

 ```js
 refreshRendering: function (props) {